 Ostler was an assistant cross country and track & field coach at U-32 High School in Montpelier, Vermont, from 2009 to 2011.
 He trained 1,600- and 3,200-meter relays that qualified for the 2010 New England championship.

 Ostler was a four-year member of the cross country and track & field teams at St. Lawrence University.
 He was a U.S. Track & Field and Cross Country Coaches Association all-region and a New York State Collegiate Track Conference all-conference performer for cross country in 2007.
-Ostler set the Liberty League outdoor championship meet record in the 5,000-meter run in 2007 with a time of 15:08.29 -- a record that still stands.
+Ostler is a former Liberty League outdoor championship meet record-holder for the 5,000-meter run with a time of 15:08.29.
 He was a team captain for both cross country and track & field as a junior and a senior.
 Ostler graduated with a degree in English with a minor in educational studies.

 Jerome Rudolph is in his first year as a member of the Hamilton College men's and women's track & field staff.
 Rudolph assists with the jumping events.